Shayan-Asgari/Tabla/README.md

 ## Demo

-**For the simplicity of this example, command was entered via text. **
+**For the simplicity of this example, command was entered via text.**

 ![Edit_VoiceRecognitionDashboard](https://user-images.githubusercontent.com/31261309/62442651-634d9f00-b70d-11e9-8b33-d37ac7eb2360.gif)

-How to select .trx file, when prompted by Tableau to choose an extension
+.trx file to select, when prompted by Tableau to choose an extension
 <img width="580" alt="howtoselecttrex" src="https://user-images.githubusercontent.com/31261309/62442969-609f7980-b70e-11e9-9964-bfda10b837bc.png">

 Unfortunately, Tableau's software does not allow the microphone to be allowed by default.
 Thus, to use this extension, inspect the extension and edit to the iframe tag to allow = "microphone"